BlackBrix/SerialUPDI-programmer/hardware/readme.md

 <hr>

 ### Voltage Regulator
-as the 3.3V regulator a "MicrOne [ME6211C33](../docs/datasheets/ME6211C33.pdf)" is used in this design
+for the 3.3V regulator a "MicrOne [ME6211C33](../docs/datasheets/ME6211C33.pdf)" is used in this design

 as an alternative (easier to obtain e.g. from digikey) you may use the
 "Richtek [RT9080-33GJ5](../docs/datasheets/RT9080.pdf)"